Home » Slow Cooker » Slow Cooker Peanut Butter Banana Oatmeal Bars

 • If not eating fresh, I recommend popping them in the microwave to soften them.

-Keyword Baking, Banana, Oats, Peanut Butter, Slow Cooker, Vegetarian
+Keyword Banana, Oats, Peanut Butter, Slow Cooker, Vegetarian

 Tried this recipe?Let us know how it was!